 • Question Answering: E.g. ChatGPT style chatbots that respond to input question prompts.

-• Text Prediction: E.g. Auto-completion of text when writing a text, email or a search query.
+• Text Prediction: E.g. Auto-completing text when writing a message, email, or search query.

 • Text Generation: E.g. ChatGPT generates an article about a given topic based on a simple input query.